HOURS:

 Edible Qualities

-Georgia Rattlesnake Watermelon is an annual vegetable plant that is typically grown for its edible qualities.
+Georgia Rattlesnake Watermelon is an annual vegetable plant that is commonly grown for its edible qualities.
 It produces large light green oblong fruit with dark green stripes and red flesh which are typically harvested when mature.
 The fruits have a sweet taste and a juicy texture.

 The fruit are most often used in the following ways: